 Home for the Holidays

-Again this year, local organizations and businesses have been a flurry with holiday event planning, hoping to make this year’s holiday season one to remember.
+Again this year, local organizations, individuals and businesses have been a flurry with holiday event planning, hoping to make this year’s holiday season one to remember.

 Ladies Night Out

-The fifth annual Ladies Night Out event is set for 5 to 8 p.m.
-Friday, Nov.
-17, beginning at City Hall.
+The sixth annual Ladies Night Out event is set for 5 to 7 p.m.
+Thursday, Nov.
+15, beginning at City Hall.
 Participating local businesses will be offering one-night-only deals and other goodies.

-Both kinds of tickets are available.
-The regular Ladies Night Out tickets include a Holiday Coupon Book, punch card (for the scavenger hunt), appetizers, wine and punch for $15.
+The cost for Ladies Night Out is $15, which will include appetizers, wine, punch, coupon book and punch card (for the scavenger hunt.)
 After you get your punch card stamped at the participating businesses, return the card to City Hall to be entered into a drawing for three $100 Chamber Gift Certificates.

 Letters to Santa